 I have aspired to be a meditator for a long time.
 I dipped my toe in those waters in the 1990s with a weekly class at the Spirit Rock Meditation Center in Marin County, California.
-It turned out that meditation was not a discipline to which I had easy access.
-I found myself either too preoccupied to pay attention to the breath consistently, or so exhausted that I’d fall asleep the minute I released the tensions of the day.
+To my chagrin, meditation was not a discipline to which I had easy access.
+I found myself either too preoccupied to pay attention to the breath consistently or so exhausted that I’d fall asleep the minute I released the tensions of the day.
 Feeling a failure, I abandoned the effort.

 I started researching and writing about meditation in early 2018 and assumed that my immersion in the science of meditation would have a positive effect on my practice.
 Not so much.
 I still found it difficult to sit still and focus on the breath.
 But when the final chapters of parent care and then COVID-19 brought new flavors of stress into my life, I finally got with the program.
 I still struggle from time to time, but the voice in my head has become far less critical about my fledgling attempts to be in the moment.